 - 1. Not 100% tested. - 2.
-See the Erase And Programming Performance on page 81 for more information. - 3.
+See the "Erase and Programming Performance" section for more information. - 3.
 For 1-16 words/1-32 bytes programmed. - 4.
-If a program suspend command is issued within t{POLL}, the device requires t{POLL} before reading status data, once programming resumes (that is, the program resume command is written).
-If the suspend command was issued after t{POLL}, status data is available immediately after programming resumes.
-See Figure 16, on page 73.
+If a program suspend command is issued within t{POLL}, the device requires t{POLL} before reading status data, once programming has resumed (that is, the program resume command has been written).
+If the suspend command was issued after t{POLL}, status data is available immediately after programming has resumed.
+See Figure 16.

-Table 39.
 Erase and Program Operations-S29GL032A Only